mirageglobe/zenifywp/readme.rst

 using HTML5 & has a strong semantic foundation.
 It was updated recently using some of the HTML5 Boilerplate's recommended markup and setup.
 It's constantly growing so be sure to check back often if you are a frequent user.
-I'm always open to contribution. :)
+This is based on Bones by Eddie Machado http://themble.com/bones

 Special Thanks to:
-- based on Bones by **Eddie Machado**: http://themble.com/bones
+-Eddie Machado
-- Paul Irish & the HTML5 Boilerplate
+-Paul Irish & the HTML5 Boilerplate
-- Yoast for some WP functions & optimization ideas
-- Andrew Rogers for code optimization
-- David Dellanave for speed & code optimization
-- and several other developers. :)
+-and several other developers

 License
 ================================================